NGC 3021

 NGC 3021 is a spiral galaxy in the northern constellation of Leo Minor.
 It is about 93 million light-years away from Earth, and is receding with a heliocentric radial velocity of 1537±4 km/s.
-This galaxy was discovered December 7, 1785 by Anglo-German astronomer William Herschel.
+This galaxy was discovered by German-British astronomer William Herschel on December 7, 1785.
 The morphological classification of NGC 3021 is SA(rs)bc, which indicates a spiral galaxy with no central bar (SA), an incomplete inner ring structure (rs), and moderate to loosely wound spiral arms (bc).

+The galaxy contains many Cepheid variable stars.
+These stars have been used to measure the distances of galaxies.
+This galaxy was also used to help refine the measurement of the Hubble constant.

+Supernovae

+Two supernovae have been observed in NGC 3021: